-The interview with the patient/surrogate lasts a maximum of 14 minutes, and after 12 minutes the examiners may remind you that you have 2 minutes to complete your interview.
-It is your responsibility to ensure you have demonstrated the required skills within the 14 minutes.
-If you complete the task before the end of the 14 minute period, you should remain in your seat, and the patient/surrogate will also do so.
-This could mean a period of silence, as the examiners will not begin the discussion until the full time to complete the task has elapsed.
-However, if you think of additional issues you would like to address with the patient/surrogate in the remaining time, this is permissible.
+The interview with the patient/surrogate lasts 10 minutes, and after 8 minutes the examiners may remind you that you have 2 minutes to complete your interview.
+It is your responsibility to ensure you have demonstrated the required skills within the 10 minutes.
+If you complete the task before the end of the 10-minute period, you should remain in your seat, and the patient/surrogate will also do so.
+This could mean a period of silence, however, if you think of additional issues you would like to address with the patient/surrogate in the remaining time, this is permissible.